MathWriting: A Dataset For Handwritten Mathematical Expression Recognition: Introduction

-MathWriting is to the best of the authors' knowledge the largest set of online HME published so far - both human-written and synthetic.
+MathWriting is the largest set of online HME published so far - both human-written and synthetic.
 It significantly expands the set of symbols covered by CROHME~\cite{crohme}, enabling more sophisticated recognition capabilities.
 Since inks can be rasterized, MathWriting can also been seen as larger than existing offline HME datasets~\cite{deng2017imagetomarkup,yuan2022syntax,aidadataset}.
 For these reasons we introduce a new benchmark, applicable to both online and offline ME recognition.

-This work's main contributions are: \begin{itemize} \item a large dataset of HME \item ground truth expressions in normalized form to simplify training and to make evaluation more robust \item a new benchmark based on the dataset, with several baselines. \end{itemize}
+This work's main contributions are: \begin{itemize} \item a large dataset of Handwritten Mathematical Expressions under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International\footnote{\url{https://creativecommons.org/licenses/by-nc-sa/4.0/}}. \item \LaTeX{} ground truth expressions in normalized form to simplify training and to make evaluation more robust. \item Evaluation of different models like CTC Transformer and PaLI on the dataset to show what recognition quality could be achieved with the provided data. \end{itemize}

-The present paper focuses on the high-level description of the dataset: creation process, postprocessing, train/test split, ground truth normalization, statistics, and a general discussion of the dataset content to help practitioners understand what can and cannot be achieved with it.
+The paper focuses on the high-level description of the dataset: creation process, postprocessing, train/test split, ground truth normalization, statistics, and a general discussion of the dataset content to help practitioners understand what can and cannot be achieved with it.
 All the low-level technical information like file formats can be found in the \verb|readme.md| file present at the root of the dataset archive linked above.
 We also provide code examples on Github\footref{Github}, to show how to read the various files, process and rasterize the inks, and tokenize the \LaTeX{} ground truth.